- Aboriginal Peoples

 Internet Public Library (IPL) Genealogy Resource Guide – A subject guide with links to genealogical resources from around the world.

 RootsWeb – RootsWeb hosts many of the largest volunteer genealogy projects on the Internet.
 Its primary purpose is to help connect people so they can share genealogical research.

 Surrey Public Library – A rich collection of sites that is especially good for Canadian genealogy.

 Toronto Public Library – Virtual Reference Library – A large site, with many subcategories such as “Ireland – Genealogy”.

 British Columbia Genealogy

-British Colonist Digital Database - The British Colonist digitization project is a gift from the Times Colonist newspaper, the University of Victoria Libraries, and a consortium of British Columbia libraries to celebrate the 150th anniversary of the British Colonist newspaper.
-Every page of every issue, from the first one on December 11, 1858 until the end of June, 1910, a total of 100,554 pages, have been scanned and made searchable.
+British Colonist Digital Database – The British Colonist digitization project is a gift from the Times Colonist newspaper, the University of Victoria Libraries, and a consortium of British Columbia libraries to celebrate the 150th anniversary of the British Colonist newspaper.
+Every page of every issue, from the first one on December 11, 1858 until December, 1950, has been scanned and made searchable.

 British Columbia Archives Genealogy Guide – This is an excellent research guide to the genealogical resources of the B.C.
 Archives.
 Within the guide are links to other resources.

-British Columbia Archives: Vital Events Indexes - Database of BC births, marriages, deaths.
+British Columbia Archives: Vital Events Search – Database of BC births, marriages, deaths.